10 Best Furnaces of 2018

 Consumers and homeowners have submitted thousands of reviews to this site.
 In addition to reviewing a particular model of equipment, the reviewer also assigns a rating from 1 ("Very Unsatisfied") to 5 ("Very Satisfied").
 The following list ranks the top 10 furnace series from best to worst, based on the average of those consumer satisfaction ratings.

-FurnaceCompare.com has collected reviews on more than 100 different brands and 600 different series of furnaces.
-However, we have only included a series on this list if we have at least 5 reviews of that series, and if the series is available in 2016.
+FurnaceCompare.com has collected reviews on more than 90 brands and 450 different series of furnaces.
+However, we have only included a series on this list if we have at least 5 reviews of that series, and if the series is available in 2018.
 If we only have a few reviews, there is a risk that a single homeowner will skew the average rating too far in one direction or another.

 There are two different types of prices shown in the "Average Pricing" column.

-- If you see a simple price, that is the average price that we found on the websites of internet retailers that sell that particular series of furnace.
+- If you see a simple price, that is the average price that we found on the websites of internet retailers that sell that particular series of furnaces, or in the price books of the manufacturers themselves.

 - If you see a price followed by the note (installed), this means that retailers are under agreement with the manufacturer not to publicly display the price of the units.
 In these cases, the price is an average of quotes given to homeowners.